AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 </x-app-layout>
 ```

+### Permissions Index Page

+Exercise:

-Repeat for the permissions, changing 'Roles' to 'Permissions'.
+Repeat the above for the permissions, changing 'Roles' to 'Permissions'.

-### Display the Roles & Permisions
+### Display the Roles

-We can use tables or grids or even flex boxes to didplay our list of roles, but for now we
+We can use tables or grids or even flex boxes to display our list of roles, but for now we
 will utilise a good old table.

 Open the `roles/index.blade.php` file and:

 - Replace `__('System Administration')` with `__('Roles Administration')`

-Repeat for the Permission Administration `permissions/index.blade.php` file.

-### Display Roles

-Now let us concentrate on the Roles index page.
+Let us concentrate on the Roles index page.

 > The table layout is from https://www.hyperui.dev/components/application/tables

-Replace the text `Roles Administrsation` that is not in the header, with the following:
+Replace the text `Roles Administration` that is not in the header, with the following:

 ```php
 <div class="overflow-x-auto rounded border border-gray-300 shadow-sm">